Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Configuration.md

 #### On Both

-If you want to test it out, type `docker exec -u 0 -it sql2019 /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P "yourStrong(!)Password"` to access the SQL console.
+If you want to test it out, type `docker exec -u 0 -it sql2019 /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P "Password1!"` to access the SQL console.

 You can use [Docker Desktop](https://www.docker.com/products/docker-desktop) or [Portainer](https://www.portainer.io) to stop or start the container going forward.